tiangolo/uwsgi-nginx-flask-docker/README.md

 You will see your Flask debugging server start, you will see how it sends responses to every request, you will see the errors thrown when you break your code, and how they stop your server, and you will be able to re-start it very fast, by just running the command above again.

+## Tests

+All the image tags, configurations, environment variables and application options are tested.

+## Updates

+Updates are announced in the releases.

+You can click the "watch" button at the top right and select "Releases only" to receive an email notification when there's a new release.

 ## Release Notes

 ### Latest Changes